-- --prefix=PATH Specify installation prefix. - --{enable, disable}-threads Thread support.
-This is enabled by default if possible. - --{enable,disable}-smp-support SMP support (enabled by default if a usable POSIX thread library or native Windows threads is found) - --{enable, disable}-kernel-poll-Kernel poll support (enabled by default if possible) - --{enable, disable}-hipe HiPE support (enabled by default on supported platforms) - --{enable,disable}-fp-exceptions Floating point exceptions (an optimization for floating point operations).
+- --prefix=PATH Specify installation prefix. - --enable-plain-emulator Build a threaded emulator that only uses one scheduler.
+This emulator type is deprecated and will be removed in a future release. - --disable-threads Build a non-threaded emulator.
+This emulator type is deprecated and will be removed in a future release. - --{enable, disable}-kernel-poll-Kernel poll support (enabled by default if possible) - --{enable, disable}-hipe-HiPE support (enabled by default on supported platforms) - --{enable,disable}-fp-exceptions Floating point exceptions (an optimization for floating point operations).
 The default differs depending on operating system and hardware platform.
-Note that by enabling this you might get a seemingly working system that sometimes fail on floating point operations. - -- enable-m64-build Build 64-bit binaries using the -m64 flag to (g) cc - --enable-m32-build Build 32-bit binaries using the -m32 flag to (g)cc - --with-assumed-cache-line-size=SIZE Set assumed cache-line size in bytes.
+Note that by enabling this you might get a seemingly working system that sometimes fail on floating point operations. - --enable-m64-build Build 64-bit binaries using the -m64 flag to (g)cc - -- enable-m32-build Build 32-bit binaries using the -m32 flag to (q) cc - --with-assumed-cache-line-size=SIZE Set assumed cache-line size in bytes.
 Default is 64.
 Valid values are powers of two between and including 16 and 8192.
 The runtime system use this value in order to try to avoid false sharing.
 A too large value wastes memory.
-A to small value will increase the amount of false sharing. - --{with, without}-termcap termcap (without implies that only the old Erlang shell can be used) - --with-javac=JAVAC Specify Java compiler to use - --{with, without}-javac Java compiler (without implies that the jinterface application won't be built) - --{enable,disable}-dynamic-ssl-lib-Dynamic OpenSSL libraries - --{enable, disable}-builtin-zlib Use the built-in source for zlib. - --{with, without}-ssl OpenSSL (without implies that the crypto, ssh, and ssl won't be built) - --with-ssl=PATH Specify location of OpenSSL include and lib - --with-ssl-incl=PATH Location of OpenSSL include directory, if different than specified by -- with-ssl=PATH
+A to small value will increase the amount of false sharing. - --{with, without}-termcap termcap (without implies that only the old Erlang shell can be used) - --with-javac=JAVAC Specify Java compiler to use - --{with, without}-javac Java compiler (without implies that the jinterface application won't be built) - --{enable, disable}-dynamic-ssl-lib-Dynamic OpenSSL libraries - --{enable, disable}-builtin-zlib-Use the built-in source for zlib. - --{with, without}-ssl-OpenSSL (without implies that the crypto, ssh, and ssl won't be built) - --with-ssl=PATH Specify location of OpenSSL include and lib - --with-ssl-incl=PATH Location of OpenSSL include directory, if different than specified by -- with-ssl=PATH